BadIdeaFactory/corporate/documents/operating.md

 ### Elections
-Elections are held during the first Plotting Session after April 1st.
+Elected terms end on April 1st and Elections for those seats are held during the Plotting Session held in March.
 Candidates must submit their application for a position 24 hours before the Plotting Session is scheduled to begin, using the process outlined in CONTRIBUTING.md.

 Votes will be held using the Condorcet voting method.
 In the event of a tie, then the tied candidates must choose champions.
 The candidate whose champion can score highest in QWOP wins.
 If this also results in a tie then hold votes from people on the Internet until someone wins.

+If there is only one candidate for a given position the election requires a Majority vote.

+If a Majority of Corporate Overlords abstain from voting for a particular position, the election results don't count.

 ### Fire Sale Elections
 In the event that a Corporate Overlord holding an elected position goes into hibernation or chooses to step down from their elected position, or if any position is unfilled for any reason then a Fire Sale Election is to be held to fill the vacant position.
 Fire Sale Elections can happen during any Plotting Session and the voting process is the same as Elections except that people are probably more excited.